AzDarGee/RailsTemplateApp/README.md

 # To Fix
 * Trix editor not loading with content on hot reload or initial page visit, something to do with hotwire spark and trix js and esbuild/foreman
 * Rails logger not working correctly, check config/initializers/logger.rb
+* Fix disposable email validator, all the files are setup (the rake task, the service, the validator) but it's not working as expected.